dongeronimo/UnityGeronimosLabirynth/server/MultiplayerServer/readme.md

 ### DOING
 * Shared World.
- 1. Created the scene - DONE
+ 1. Created the scene. - DONE
- 2. Created the walking player cube - DONE
+ 2. Created the walking player cube. - DONE
  3. Connect one player to the server.
  4. Connect two players to the server.
  5. On connect players be notified that another player entered
  6. On disconnect players be notified that another player left.